Skip to Main Content

 Best for: Brief or general questions needing a quick response or at hours when Collins librarians are not available.

-- Email email@example.com for help with the digital offerings of Archives & Special Collections at Collins Library.
+Email firstname.lastname@example.org for help with using the collections of Archives & Special Collections at Collins Library.

 Off Campus Access to Resources -- Troubleshooting